threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_digital_ocean.md

 ### Limitations
 - IPv6 is not supported in this configuration
 - This setup is optimized for gateway nodes, not general VM workloads
-- ZeroOS Light version is specifically designed for cloud environments
+- Zero OS Light version is specifically designed for cloud environments

 ### Troubleshooting
 - If boot fails, use Digital Ocean's recovery console to access GRUB menu
 - Select Ubuntu option to return to the base system for debugging
-- Check GRUB configuration if ZeroOS doesn't appear in boot menu
+- Check GRUB configuration if Zero OS doesn't appear in boot menu
 - Verify bootstrap URL is accessible and correct

 ## Security Considerations